rbind/robinlovelace/content/event/aum2026/index.md

   region: Cambridgeshire
   postcode: CB2 1TA
   country: United Kingdom
-summary: "Presenting research on modelling multi-model traffic, casualties and risk at AUM2026 in Cambridge, including the pre-conference seminar on Modelling Active Mobility."
+summary: "Presenting research on modelling multi-modal traffic, casualties and risk at AUM2026 in Cambridge, including the pre-conference seminar on Modelling Active Mobility."
-abstract: "I'm presenting at the 2026 Applied Urban Modelling (AUM) symposium at the University of Cambridge.\n\n**Presentation:** Modelling multi-model traffic, casualties and risk: a data-driven approach to improve government guidance on critical safety issues for walking and cycling\n\nThis work builds on Active Travel England (ATE) funded research developing a data science codebase to improve guidance on Critical Safety Issues (CSIs) for walking, wheeling, and cycling.\n\n**Pre-conference Seminar: Modelling Active Mobility (26-27 June 2026)**\n\nConvening scholars, practitioners, and policy makers to discuss modelling pedestrians' and cyclists' interactions with built environments.\n\n**Main AUM Symposium (29 June - 1 July 2026)**\n\nTopics include AI in urban models, economics and econometrics, land-use and transport interactions, agent-based modelling, urban analytics, active mobility, and net-zero.\n\n**Schedule:**\n*   26-27 June: Pre-conference seminar (Bateman Auditorium, Old Courts)\n*   29 June - 1 July: Main symposium (Cavonius Centre, Harvey Court)\n\nPre-conference seminar sponsored by VREF.
-Attendance optional for AUM participants."
+abstract: "I'm presenting at the 2026 Applied Urban Modelling (AUM) symposium at the University of Cambridge."

 # Event start and end dates/times
 # Pre-conference seminar dates